aashishtamsya/iOS-Developement-Course/README.md

 ### Slider and Switch

 *	[Slider & Switch](https://github.com/aashishtamsya/Sliders-Switch) - Implementation of slider & switches in iOS using Objective-C.

+### TableView With AutoLayout

+*	[TableView With AutoLayout](https://github.com/aashishtamsya/TableView-With-AutoLayout) - TableView implemented with custom cell and used autolayout.

 ### SQLite